 Urban development in the Mediterranean has been very rapid.
 Of the 190 million people added to the population between 1970 and 2010, 163 million live in towns.
-Urban population (towns with more than 10.000 inhabitants) increased 1,9 % per year during that period, from 152 million to 315 million.
+Urban population (towns with more than 10.000 inhabitants) increased 1,9% per year during that period, from 152 million to 315 million.
 The total could reach 385 million by 2025.
-More than 74 % of this growth took place in the south and east, where urban growth from 1970 to 2010 averaged 3,1 % a year, and about 4 % a year in Libya, Syria and Turkey.
-Urbanisation around the Mediterranean increased from 54 to 66 % over the same period.
-The south and east Mediterranean is urbanising more rapidly than the rest of the world.
+More than 74% of this growth took place in the south and east, where urban growth from 1970 to 2010 averaged 3,1% a year, and about 4% a year in Libya, Syria and Turkey.
+Urbanization around the Mediterranean increased from 54 to 66% over the same period.
+The south and east Mediterranean is urbanizing more rapidly than the rest of the world.
 Projections indicate a drastic shift in the south and east Mediterranean.
-What were essentially rural countries, with an average urbanisation of 41 % in 1970, will become urban countries with 66 % urbanisation by 2025.
+What were essentially rural countries, with an average urbanization of 41% in 1970, will become urban countries with 66% urbanization by 2025.
 (Plan Bleu computations based on UNDESA 2010).
-In coastal regions, where the urbanisation process results in over-development, the urban population could increase by 33 million (30 million of that increase in the south and east) between 2000 and 2025.
+In coastal regions, where the urbanization process results in over-development, the urban population could increase by 33 million (30 million of that increase in the south and east) between 2000 and 2025.

 From collection: State of the Mediterranean Marine and Coastal Environment